lynnfaraday/aresmush.com/tutorials/config/website.md

     - divider: true

+## Search Box

+Ares comes with a rudimentary search engine for the web portal, but you can also set up [Google Custom  Search Engine](https://cse.google.com/cse/all).
+Just log in with your Google account and add your site.
+The GCSE control panel will tell you your search engine ID, which will be a string of numbers and letters like:  `123456:abcdef`.

+1. Select Admin -> Setup
+2. Edit `secrets.yml`.

+Enter your search engine ID under the gcse option.

 ## Configuring Recaptca

 You can use Google's [Recaptcha](https://www.google.com/recaptcha/intro/) to keep bots from creating accounts.
 This is optional, but if you don't turn it on you should disable `allow_web_registration`.
 Otherwise you'll get bot accounts for sure.